Jafner/5etools-docker/README.md

 The `-e` flag specifies a Docker environment variable, which is passed into the container's shell environment and allows for customization of the container during the run command.
 Here, the environment variable is named `IMG` and this command sets the value to `true`.

 ### Using a persistent volume
 By default, this container uses a Docker-managed persistent volume for the server files.
-This saves allows the downloaded 5eTools files to persist, even if the container is destroyed.
-Alternatively, you can use a host directory mapping to share files between you host filesystem and the container.
+This allows the downloaded 5eTools files to persist, even if the container is destroyed.
+Alternatively, you can use a host directory mapping to share files between your host file system and the container.

 #### Using a host directory mapping
-You can alternatively persist your container's data by mapping a directory in the host's file system into the container.
+You can persist your container's data by mapping a directory in the host's file system into the container.
 Assuming you want to use the directory `~/5etools-docker` on the host:

-1. Create the directories with `mkdir ~/5etools-docker ~/5etools-docker/htdocs ~/5etools-docker/htdocs/download`.
-All of these directories need to be created for the mapping to work.
+1. Create the directories with `mkdir -p ~/5etools-docker/htdocs/download`.
+This will create the three nested directories necessary to run the container.
 2. Run the container with `docker run -d -p 80:80 --rm --name 5etools-docker -v ~/5etools-docker/htdocs:/usr/local/apache2/htdocs`
 Note: host directory mappings must be absolute (cannot use `.` to refer to working directory).
 However, you can still refer to your working directory with `${PWD}`.